docker-archive/classicswarm/userguide.md

 ## Installation

 ###1 - Download and install the current source code.
-Ensure you have golang and git client installed (e.g. `apt-get install golang git` on Ubuntu).
+Ensure you have golang installed (e.g. `apt-get install golang` on Ubuntu).
 You may need to set `$GOPATH`, e.g `mkdir ~/gocode; export GOPATH=~/gocode`.

 The install `swarm` binary to your `$GOPATH` directory.